 “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.” – John Wanamaker, known as a pioneer in American advertising

 Thanks to technological advances, however, tracking the journey of marketing influence is possible.
-No longer do we rely on conclusions based on vague and imprecise connections such as “we advertised last week and sales increased so it must have worked.”
+No longer is it necessary to rely on conclusions based upon vague and imprecise connections such as “we advertised last week and sales increased so it must have worked.”
 In today’s world, this just does not cut it anymore.
-Marketing has now evolved into a measurable science that combines deep strategy, leading edge technology, advanced psychology, and driven by data.
-Successful marketing today is where art and science of persuasion combine to deliver superior results.
+Marketing has now evolved into a measurable science that combines strategy, technology, psychology, and data.

 Many agencies realize the huge benefit of real time marketing data and incorporate it into its services offered.
 Brands that work with media buying agencies which possess the in-house muscle to track consumer engagement are afforded the power to directly connect that influence to sales.
 Such was the case when A3 partnered with Pandora in a recent ad campaign for Yuengling Beer.

-The challenge: In the spring of 2015, Yuengling like many domestic beer brands was experiencing a problem of lagging sales with their core drinker (age 35-49).
+The challenge: Yuengling like many domestic beer brands was experiencing a problem of lagging sales with their core drinker (age 35-49).
 Several factors, including the rise in popularity of microbrews and decline of on-premise business and an aging consumer, had decreased sales.
-The brand was looking for a solution to help improve the impact of their traditional advertising plan and supplement their national media with a measurable local media plan.
+The brand was looking for a solution to help improve the outcome of their national advertising plan.

-The strategy: A3 suggested that Yuengling could increase sales by attracting new customers.
-To accomplish this, the agency proposed a strategy not yet embarked upon by Yuengling in the past.
-First, A3 suggested that the brand build its customer base by reaching out to millennials (ages 21-34).
-Next, the agency proposed that the campaign be conducted via digital advertising on apps popular with the demographic.
+The strategy: The agency proposed a strategy not yet embarked upon by Yuengling in the past.
+A3 suggested that Yuengling could increase sales by attracting new customers using digital advertising.
+A3 suggested that the brand build its customer base by reaching out to millennials (ages 21-34) and that the campaign be conducted via apps popular with the demographic.

-The campaign: A3 placed the digital ads over 30 days in four test markets.
-The ads displayed features offered for the product at local taverns and restaurants and were shown to the target audience multiple times during that period.
+The campaign: The digital ads over 30 days in four test markets.
+Each ad displayed features offered for the product at local taverns and restaurants and were shown to the target audience multiple times during that period.
 To demonstrate a return on investment, the agency tracked and measured the effectiveness of the campaign at every point by incorporating its end to end data tracking software, M3 with point of sale tracking by Yuengling.

 The results: Outcomes from the A3 campaign strategy were highly successful.
-In markets where the hyper-local marketing campaign was conducted; product sales increased an average of 27 percent.
+In markets where the hyper-local marketing campaign was conducted, product sales increased an average of 27 percent.
 One market experienced an increase of 39.4% during the 30 day campaign as compared to sales in the previous six months.
-Another market, the campaign strategy introduced by A3 helped reversed negative sales trends of the product from the previous six months.
+In another market, the campaign strategy introduced by A3 reversed negative sales trends of the product from the previous six months.

 In addition to increasing sales, A3’s strategy had a positive impact on the click through rate of ads on each of the three apps.
-As a result of the ad strategy employed by A3, click thru rates increased by a factor seven times the national average.
+Over the course of the campaign, click thru rates increased by a factor seven times the national average.
 A3 not only helped Yuengling increase sales, but when combined with M3, the agency was able to track the influence of the campaign, something the apps could not accomplish on their own.
 M3 software allowed the agency to track targeted audience along the life cycle of the ad from its introduction to the end point of purchase proving that sales can be directly linked to digital marketing.